devhl-labs/CocApi/README.md

 Clan clan = await clansClient.GetOrFetchClanAsync("#clanTag");
 ```

-## CocApi.Clash
+## Helper Methods
 Use the static class CocApi.Clash for various helpers including FormatTag, TryFormatTag, an array of all troop information, and parsing army links.
+The Clan class has static methods Clan.Donations, Clan.ClanMembersLeft, and Clan.ClanMembersJoined.
+The ClanWar class has static method ClanWar.NewAttacks.
+These clan and war methods are useful in the update events.

 ## Configuring CocApi
 Use the IHostBuilder extension method ConfigureCocApi to add all the API endpoints to your service provider.